Koopman–von Neumann classical mechanics

-The Koopman–von Neumann mechanics is a description of classical mechanics in terms of Hilbert space, introduced by Bernard Koopman and John von Neumann in 1931 and 1932, respectively.
+The Koopman–von Neumann (KvN) theory is a description of classical mechanics as an operatorial theory similar to quantum mechanics, based on a Hilbert space of complex, square-integrable wavefunctions.
+As its name suggests, the KvN theory is related to work by Bernard Koopman and John von Neumann.

-As Koopman and von Neumann demonstrated, a Hilbert space of complex, square-integrable wavefunctions can be defined in which classical mechanics can be formulated as an operatorial theory similar to quantum mechanics.

 History

 Statistical mechanics describes macroscopic systems in terms of statistical ensembles, such as the macroscopic properties of an ideal gas.
 Ergodic theory is a branch of mathematics arising from the study of statistical mechanics.

-Ergodic theory

-The origins of Koopman–von Neumann (KvN) theory are tightly connected with the rise of ergodic theory as an independent branch of mathematics, in particular with Boltzmann's ergodic hypothesis.
+The origins of the Koopman–von Neumann theory are tightly connected with the rise of ergodic theory as an independent branch of mathematics, in particular with Ludwig Boltzmann's ergodic hypothesis.

-In 1931 Koopman and André Weil independently observed that the phase space of the classical system can be converted into a Hilbert space by postulating a natural integration rule over the points of the phase space as the definition of the scalar product, and that this transformation allows drawing of interesting conclusions about the evolution of physical observables from Stone's theorem, which had been proved shortly before.
-This finding inspired von Neumann to apply the novel formalism to the ergodic problem.
-Already in 1932 he completed the operator reformulation of classical mechanics currently known as Koopman–von Neumann theory.
+In 1931, Koopman observed that the phase space of the classical system can be converted into a Hilbert space.
+According to this formulation, functions representing physical observables become vectors, with an inner product defined in terms of a natural integration rule over the system's probability density on phase space.
+This reformulation makes it possible to draw interesting conclusions about the evolution of physical observables from Stone's theorem, which had been proved shortly before.
+This finding inspired von Neumann to apply the novel formalism to the ergodic problem in 1932.
 Subsequently, he published several seminal results in modern ergodic theory, including the proof of his mean ergodic theorem.